MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-server.md

   2. Download the Microsoft R Open rpm file for your Teradata appliance’s operating system (SLES 11).

+  3. The Microsoft R Server 9.1 distribution for Teradata is no longer on the download site.
+If you need the distribution, contact [Microsoft support](https://www.visualstudio.com/subscriptions/support/).

-  3. Download and unpack the Microsoft R Server 9.1 distribution, which will either be a DVD iso file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN). (can be found on [MSDN](https://msdn.microsoft.com/en-us/subscriptions/downloads/?fileid=70865#searchTerm=&Languages=en&PageSize=10&PageIndex=0&FileId=70865))
+    The download will either be a DVD iso file or a gzipped tar file

   4. If you have an iso file, you must first mount the file.
 The following commands create a mount point and mount the file to that mount point (replacing **MSDN** with the name of the current ISO downloaded):